reheatvet/notes/content/⭐ Getting Started with dApps.md

 Swap tokens and join the liquidity pool with TurtleLabs.
 Liquidity providers in their VET/B3TR or SQUAD/B3TR pools earn rewards every week based on their time in the pool and their LP share.

-Every other week liquidity providers get airdropped sweet NFT turtle goodness!
+Every other week liquidity providers get airdropped sweet NFT[^1]  turtle goodness!

-Support channels: Discord and Telegram
+**Support channels: Discord and Telegram**

 #turtlelabs
 ___